-- National Certificate in Glass Processing Level 3
+- NZ Certificate in Glass Processing Level 4

-- National Certificate in Automotive Reglazing Level 3
+- NZ Certificate in Automotive Reglazing Level 3

 You'll work under an experienced glazier, glass processor or auto glazier (your employer), who'll provide you with on-job coaching and support throughout your apprenticeship.
 You will also have the guidance of a BCITO Training Advisor.